-Helen Clark became the Administrator of the United Nations Development Programme on 17 April 2009, and is the first woman to lead the organization.
-She has just been re-appointed to this role (April 2013) for a second four year term and is also the Chair of the United Nations Development Group, a committee consisting of the heads of all UN funds, programmes and departments working on development issues.
+Helen Clark became the Administrator of the United Nations Development Programme on 17 April 2009, and was the first woman to lead the organization.
+She was re-appointed to this role (April 2013) for a second four year term and was also the Chair of the United Nations Development Group, a committee consisting of the heads of all UN funds, programmes and departments working on development issues.
 Prior to her appointment with UNDP, Helen Clark served for nine years as Prime Minister of New Zealand, serving three successive terms from 1999–2008.
 Throughout her tenure as Prime Minister, Helen Clark engaged widely in policy development and advocacy across the international, economic, social and cultural spheres.

 Under her leadership, New Zealand achieved significant economic growth, low levels of unemployment, and high levels of investment in education and health, and in the well-being of families and older citizens.
 She and her government prioritized reconciliation and the settlement of historical grievances with New Zealand’s indigenous people and the development of an inclusive multicultural and multi-faith society.
 Helen Clark advocated strongly for NZ’s comprehensive programme on sustainability and for tackling the problems of climate change.
 Her objectives have been to establish New Zealand as being among the world’s leading nations in dealing with these challenges.
 Helen Clark was also an active leader of her country’s foreign relations and policies, engaging in a wide range of international issues.